heutelbeck/sapl-policy-engine/sapl-test/README.md

 #### ExpectOrAdjustBlock

 Defines a Block that either contains a number of expect steps or adjustment steps.
-The blocks need to alternate and the chain has to end with a expect block.
+The blocks need to alternate and the chain has to end with an expect block.

 * ExpectBlock
   > expect (- [ExpectStep](#ExpectStep))+